 Potential Side Effects

-Any lasers present their unique risks and potential side effects, including nerve damage and heat injury.
-Like Lenzy previously mentioned, lasers can exacerbate existing skin concerns like cold sores and eczema due to the high heat.
+Any lasers present their unique risks and potential side effects.
+As Lenzy previously mentioned, lasers can exacerbate existing skin concerns like cold sores and eczema due to the high heat.

 People of color also need to be careful to find the right professional.
 "Patients of color experience problems with laser treatments at a higher rate, whether it has to do with an incorrect laser selected for the skin type, or the settings were off, whatever it is," says Lenzy.
 "Even with laser hair removal, things like hyperpigmentation can happen."